EetuEH/EetuEH/README.md

 - 📫 How to reach me:
       eetuhbusiness@gmail.com

 🚨 P.S.
-If you wish to see projects concerning data-analytics, contact me through email.
+Data analysis projects are not uploaded here deliberately.
+Contact me through email, if you wish to learn more about them.

 <!---
 EetuEH/EetuEH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.